Multi-Doctor Dental Rebuild, 64 Hours Delivered in 17 Days — White-Label WordPress for a US Marketing Agency

 1. Template-first build.
 Rather than rebuilding the full site page by page, we collapsed it into reusable templates applied across all content types:

-Templates covered every content type.
-Future edits live in one place per page type.
+Every content type ran through a template.
+That means any later edit has one home per page type.
 We chose templates over per-page builds because the two-practitioner structure with dedicated bio pages made cross-page consistency the binding constraint — a constraint the agency’s page-level spec implicitly relied on but did not explicitly guard against.

 2. Spec followed line-for-line, from the agency’s sheet.
 The agency’s Google Sheets workbook carried every URL, every meta title and description, every template assignment, and every integration note — including PDF file placement and Gravity Forms targets.
 We implemented each row as written.
-Where the sheet had a value, that value landed on the new site.
-Where it didn’t, we flagged back to the agency.
+Every entry the sheet held was reproduced on the rebuilt site, value for value.
+Wherever a cell was blank, we sent the question back to the agency instead of filling the gap ourselves.
 No creative interpretations shipped.

 3. Crawl-based verification, not “looks fine to me”.
-Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
-Status codes, broken links, redirect chains, meta-tag differences — every delta reconciled against the agency’s spec.
-A second crawl after go-live confirmed every internal link resolved on the live domain.
-The comparison also confirmed PDF download paths were correctly wired and the practitioner bio pages were on the new template.
+Before cutting over DNS, we crawled the old production site and the staging rebuild together with Screaming Frog.
+Every difference in status codes, broken links, redirect chains, and meta tags got checked back against the agency’s spec.
+A repeat crawl once the site was live verified that each internal link resolved on the production domain.
+That same comparison showed the PDF download paths were wired up correctly and the practitioner bio pages had picked up the new template.

 4. 48-item launch checklist, closed before handoff.
 Categories covered design fidelity, functionality (forms, downloads, navigation), content accuracy, SEO and analytics, responsive display across six viewports, and a Domain and DNS migration sequence to WP Engine.
 Cross-device QA ran on Chrome, Firefox, Safari, and Edge.
-Nothing shipped until each line was signed off.
+No line went out the door before it had been signed off.

 Results

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the quoted hours, on the scheduled cutover day.
+Net of it: we implemented the agency’s spec as written, inside the quoted hours, on the scheduled cutover day.
 A retained sprint after the agency’s post-launch QA pass closed additional items — the build held its shape through that process.

 Operational Integrity at handoff

-The parity diff between the legacy site and the staging rebuild caught that /team/dr-preston-shurley/ and /team/patrice-robbins/ were still rendering the old site’s design — every other page had taken the new template, only those two URLs had slipped — and both were logged as a dedicated fix ticket before cutover (issue #233).
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The parity diff between the legacy site and the staging rebuild caught that /team/dr-preston-shurley/ and /team/patrice-robbins/ were still rendering the old site’s design — every other page had taken the new template, only those two URLs had slipped — and we logged both as a dedicated fix ticket before cutover.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the zero-defect bar we hold before handoff.
+Once the build was in their hands, the agency put it through a second pass on their own setup.
+Each thing that came up landed in the shared backlog, where we resolved it item by item ahead of their sign-off.

 Process